Frequently asked questions

 What type of projects are available?

-Since there is a lot of diversity, we suggest you have a look through the academic staff research pages and then let us know which areas and academics interest you most.
-The programme director Professor Jimmy Moore is then helping find projects that would be appropriate for the programme.
+Since there is a lot of diversity, we suggest you have a look through the academic staff research pages and let us know in your supporting statement which areas and academics interest you most.
+Course director Professor Jimmy Moore uses this information to allocate the projects.

 What is the deadline for applications?
 Can I opt to study part-time?

-I have filled in my application, but do I need to send the two reference letters with it?
+I have filled in my application.
+Do I need to send the two reference letters with it?

 What starting date must I put on the application form?

 The course starts in early October each year, and finishes in late September of the following year.
 The exact dates vary from year to year.
-For the purposes of filling in the online application form, you can simply enter the desired admission date as the 1st October of the year in which you require to enter, and the Admissions Office will put in the actual session date.
+For the purposes of filling in the online application form, you can simply enter the desired admission date as the 1st October of the year in which you are applying to enter.
+The Admissions Office will put in the actual session date.

 I am a student from outside the UK.
 How can I find out if my degree meets the entry requirements for the MRes course?